gkovacs/chromeos-keyboards/README.md

 6. Add the keyboard Colemak with Shortcuts or QWERTY with Shortcuts
 7. Select the relevant keyboard layout and input method.
 8. Optionally, remove any keyboard layouts or input methods that are no longer required.

-### Chrome Store

-This is currently getting repeatedly rejected from the Chrome store so no link yet.
-But once it gets approved the procedure will be

-1. Install extension from Chrome store
-2. Logout and then login again.
-(This may not be necessary.)
-3. Go to chrome://settings/languages.
-4. Add the keyboard Colemak with Shortcuts or QWERTY with Shortcuts
-5. Select the relevant keyboard layout and input method.
-6. Optionally, remove any keyboard layouts or input methods that are no longer required.

 ## colemakshortcuts